Crytek: 2004–2014: Company expansion, CryEngine 2 and 3, and later games

 In January 2006, Crytek announced the development of Crysis, promising that it would be an original first-person shooter with a new kind of gameplay challenge requiring "adaptive tactics".
 The game later won several Best PC Game awards from E3 and Games Convention.
 In April 2006, Crytek moved to new offices in Frankfurt.
 The first public demonstration of Crytek's CryEngine 2 was in January 2007, one year after Crysis was announced.
 It has been licensed by many companies such as Avatar Reality, WeMade Entertainment, Entropia Universe, XLGames, Reloaded Studios.

 On 11 May 2006, Crytek announced that their satellite studio in Kyiv, Ukraine, had been upgraded to a full development studio, giving the company its second development studio.
 About a week after the upgrade of the Kyiv studio, Crytek announced a new studio in Budapest, Hungary.

 Crysis was released in November 2007.
 In September 2008, an expansion to Crysis entitled Crysis Warhead was released as a PC-exclusive game.
-In October 2011, Crysis was released on some consoles, allowing play of the original game via Xbox Live and the PlayStation Network.
+In October 2011, Crysis was released on PS3 and Xbox 360, allowing play of the original game via Xbox Live and the PlayStation Network.

 On 14 July 2008, Crytek bought Black Sea Studios and renamed it to Crytek Black Sea.
 On 17 November 2008, Crytek opened an office in South Korea named Crytek, Ltd. On 3 February 2009, Crytek purchased Free Radical Design, a British video game company known for the TimeSplitters series, and renamed the company to Crytek UK.

 In March 2009, Crytek announced on the company's website that it would introduce CryEngine 3 at the 2009 Game Developers Conference.
 This new engine was developed for use on PlayStation 3, Xbox 360 and PCs.
 In October 2009, CryEngine 3 became available in trade flow for game developers.
 In March 2010, CryEngine 3 was made compatible with stereoscopic 3D technology.
 Crytek released Crysis 2, a direct sequel to the original game, in March 2011.

 At E3 2011, Crytek exhibited several new projects, including the action game Ryse: Son of Rome.
 In September 2011, THQ and Crytek announced a partnership to develop Homefront 2.
 After THQ filed for bankruptcy, Crytek acquired the Homefront franchise from THQ entirely in January 2013.
 In February 2012, Crytek announced a new cloud based social gaming network called Gface.
 The service is designed to help users meet people and play multiplayer video games with friends.
 Crytek began researching a cloud gaming system in 2005 for Crysis, but paused development in 2007.

 In April 2012, Crytek released the CryEngine 3.4 SDK which brought full DirectX 11 support to the CryEngine SDK.
 Crytek released Crysis 3 in February 2013 and Ryse: Son of Rome in November 2013 as an Xbox One launch title.
 The PC version of Ryse was released in October 2014.

 On 17 January 2013, Crytek officially opened an office in Istanbul, Turkey.
 On 28 January 2013, Crytek opened a new studio, Crytek USA, in Austin, Texas, consisting primarily of former Vigil Games employees.